GustavoMilitao/rota-viagens/README.md

 ## Solution Overview ##
 When I saw the exercise I remember of "Travelling Salesman Problem", and I saw that already exist on pip library.
-Another important point that how is a small input I decided to use Brute Force algorithm.
+Another important point that input data is small and I decided to use Brute Force algorithm.

 ## How to execute ##
 The solution was developed with python 3.7.